 It’s hard to believe three months have already passed since I joined the Ramah in the Rockies team to move BaMidbar Wilderness Therapy from an inception to reality.
 Over the coming months I’ll be using this blog to dive into particular program development topics in more detail.
 Today I want to provide a brief overview of where we are to date.
-If you prefer to receive program updates but do not want to receive blog posts, click here to update your email subscription preferences.

 Over the past few months, friends, family, and colleagues have asked me: how do you even begin?
 For me, it all begins at the end.
 As a mission-driven program, it is essential that we start with why.
 Why does this matter?
 Why are we creating this program, and why is Ramah in the Rockies the right organization to take on this task?
 Why should anyone care, and what does success look like?
 As Yogi Berra sagely said, “If you don’t know where you’re going, you’ll end up someplace else.”
 Thus, after defining our Mission, Vision, and Values Statements, the next step was to outline our outcomes and end goals.
 For every single decision point, we need to be able to evaluate if we’re doing something because “that’s how it’s always been done” in the outdoor behavioral healthcare field, or if we’re making that decision because we know it magnifies our impact and helps us achieve our identified outcomes.
 To create the most impactful program possible, it is absolutely essential that we always have our outcomes in mind as we make decisions.
 Thus, the first step for me was the logic model.